How to tell which nutrient a plant needs by understanding and observing nutrient mobility in tomato plants.

 Nitrogen, for example, moves around a plant’s system quickly – because nitrogen is mobile.
 Calcium on the other hand, is immobile and does not move from one part of a plant to another, once it gets into a plants system it stays in that area.

-So if the lower leaves are turning pale and look as if they are in need of a good feed (plant A), it is probably because the top growth has taken their nitrogen!
+So if the lower leaves are turning pale and look as if they are in need of a good feed (plant A below), it is probably because the top growth has taken their nitrogen!

 Magnesium is also mobile and is regularly moved from the lower to the upper leaves if required.

-However, when top leaves are pale and lower leaves are ok (plant B), it cannot be a nitrogen or magnesium shortage.
-If it were, the top leaves would have removed them from the lower leaves.
+However, when top leaves are pale and lower leaves are ok (plant B below), it cannot be a nitrogen or magnesium shortage.
+If it were, the top leaves would have removed the nitrogen and/or magnesium from the lower leaves.

 So, when top leaves are pale (plant B), it is most likely an immobile nutrient that is deficient.

 Calcium is immobile and that is why we have so much Blossom End Rot in fruit.
-A slight shortage of Calcium when the tomatoes are forming will cause BER.
+A slight shortage of Calcium when the tomatoes are forming will cause Blossom End Rot (BER).

 Calcium deficiency also shows as stunted new growth at the growing tip.